The Best Parties in Barcelona

 The weekend starts in earnest and every den in the Catalan capital will be heaving.
 Almost every bar in town will be open until 2 or 3am and serving drinks.
-After that it's time to move your feet and on Friday night every nightclub in the city will boast a packed dancefloor from 3am to sunrise.
+After that it’s time to move your feet, and on Friday night every nightclub in the city will boast a packed dancefloor from 3am to sunrise.
 It’s impossible to list them all here, but the likes of Razzmatazz, Pacha and La Terrazza will be bringing out the big guns when it comes to international DJ acts, whilst you might find live music at more sophisticated venues like Slow will bring in more eclectic sounds.

 For a guaranteed great night out check out this Barcelona Life-endorsed VIP night tour, which runs every Friday and Saturday from April ’til October and finishes in the upmarket Opium Club on the beach at the Port Olimpic.